lightstep/cloud-native-observability/08 - telemetry-roi.md

 security teams demand access and flow logging, analysts demand usage and journey analytics, SRE's need high-fidelity resource and transaction telemetry.
-The data stores and tools each of these roles require are often disparate and unintegrated, leading to a need to either warehouse vast quantities of data or duplicate it to various endpoints.
-Managing this stream requires no small investment in time and money, and often overlays complex beauracracy into what should be trivial asks.
+The data stores and tools each of these roles require are often disparate and nonintegrated, leading to a need to either warehouse vast quantities of data or duplicate it to various endpoints.
+Managing this stream requires no small investment in time and money, and often overlays complex bureaucracy into what should be trivial asks.

 In summary, we've arrived at a situation where we're generating more telemetry